 “Find anything exciting happening in period opera in the UK and Curnyn will be involved, whether it’s conducting at the Wanamaker or ENO, recording Handel or directing his own projects.
 Last week’s concert performance of Rameau’s Castor et Pollux was a perfect example[…]With such vivid, compelling persuasion, surely the UK can’t continue to hold out against the charms of Rameau, Lully and Charpentier?”

-Christian Curnyn has emerged as one of the UK’s leading conductors specialising in the Baroque and Classical repertoire.
+Christian Curnyn is widely recognised as one of the UK’s leading conductors specialising in the Baroque and Classical repertoire.
 After reading Music at the University of York, he took postgraduate studies on the harpsichord at the Guildhall School of Music and Drama.

-His recording of Partenope for Chandos won widespread critical acclaim and his recording of Semele was chosen as a Best Recording of 2008 by The Sunday Times, Editor’s Choice in Gramophone Magazine and was awarded the 2008 Stanley Sadie Handel Prize.
-Other releases on the Chandos label include Eccles’ The Judgement of Paris, (awarded a Diapason D’or), Britten’s The Beggar’s Opera and Handel’s Alceste which won the Opera award in the BBC Music Magazine Awards 2013.
-Recordings of Handel’s Flavio, Il Trionfo del Tempo (Wigmore Live) and Handel’s Serse have also been released to enthusiastic press acclaim.
+His extensive discography with the Early Opera Company for the Chandos label includes their 2005 recording of Partenope which won widespread critical acclaim, and their recording of Semele was chosen as a Best Recording of 2008 by The Sunday Times, Editor’s Choice in Gramophone Magazine and awarded the 2008 Stanley Sadie Handel Prize.
+Further releases include includes Il Trionfo del Tempo for Wigmore Live, Eccles’ The Judgement of Paris, (awarded a Diapason D’or), Britten’s The Beggar’s Opera, Handel’s Flavio, Alceste (winner of the Opera award in the BBC Music Magazine Awards 2013), Serse, and most recently Acis & Galetea (winner of the Opera category of the 2019 BBC Music Magazine Awards).

 Mobile: +44 7587 418 577 (Outside office hours)

 Hours: Monday-Friday 10:00 - 14:00